 Your baby is colicky.

 You are a single mom.

 Your pregnancy was unplanned or unwanted.

-Here are some tips that I used during my suffering of postpartum depression symptoms that I certainly hope will offer you some peace and hope.
+Here are some tips that I used during my suffering that I certainly hope will offer you some peace and hope.
 There IS hope and you ARE worth it!